How to Convert a NatWest PDF Bank Statement to CSV or Excel

 How do I convert a NatWest PDF statement to Excel?

-Use the free PDF converter at bankreconciler.app/tool.
+Use the free PDF converter at reconcileiq.com/bank-statement-converter.
 Select NatWest, upload your PDF, and download the extracted data.
 CSV files open directly in Excel, or you can copy-paste the preview data.

 Is the NatWest PDF converter free?